Sushil Kumar De

 Sushil Kumar De (29 January 1890 – 31 January 1968) was a Bengali writer from the early decades of the 20th century.
 Trained as a lawyer, with degrees in English and Sanskrit poetics, he wrote extensively on Sanskrit literature, philosophy, poetics, and the history of Bengali literature, besides editing critical editions for a large number of Sanskrit and Bengali texts from manuscripts.

 He was a professor of English literature at Calcutta University, and of Sanskrit and Bengali at Dhaka University.
-While at the latter post, he accumulated a large collection of palmleaf manuscripts.
+While at the latter post, he accumulated a large collection of palm-leaf manuscripts.

 Life and career

 Sushil De was born in Calcutta in 1890.
-His father Satish Chandra De was a state surgeon, posted at Cuttack, Orissa, where he did his schooling at the Ravenshaw Collegiate School.
-Subsequently, he did his Intermediate and B.A. from Presidency College and M.A. in English from Calcutta University, and became a Premchand-Roychand scholar.
+His father, Satish Chandra De, was a state surgeon, posted at Cuttack, Orissa, where he did his schooling at the Ravenshaw Collegiate School.
+Subsequently, he did his Intermediate and B.A. from Presidency College and M.A. in English from Calcutta University, and received the Premchand Roychand Scholarship.